jimfrenette/uiCookbook/sidebars/README.md

 Fully responsive flexbox content layout that contains a pure CSS open/close toggle for the left and right sidebars.
 The CSS is built from Sass using Webpack with Autoprefixer.
 For development, a Webpack Dev Server is included.

+> NOTE: This `wp-plugin-serve` branch is for testing [webpack-plugin-serve](https://github.com/shellscape/webpack-plugin-serve)

 **Features**